edazzocaisser/openedx_devops/README.rst

 - LMS at https://dev.mrionline.com
 - CMS at https://studio.dev.mrionline.com
-- CDN at https://cdn.dev.mrionline.com linked to a public read-only S3 bucket named dev-mrionline-usa-storage
+- CDN at https://cdn.dev.mrionline.com linked to a public read-only S3 bucket named dev-mrionline-global-storage
 - public ssh access via a t2.micro Ubuntu 20.04 LTS bastion EC2 instance at bastion.dev.mrionline.com
-- daily data backups archived into a private S3 bucket named dev-mrionline-usa-mongodb-backup
+- daily data backups archived into a private S3 bucket named dev-mrionline-global-mongodb-backup

 You can also optionally automatically create additional environments for say, dev and test and QA and so forth.
 These would result in environments like the following:

 - LMS at https://dev.dev.mrionline.com
 - CMS at https://studio.dev.dev-mrionline.com
-- CDN at https://cdn.dev.dev.mrionline.com linked to an S3 bucket named dev-mrionline-usa-storage
+- CDN at https://cdn.dev.dev.mrionline.com linked to an S3 bucket named dev-mrionline-global-storage
-- daily data backups archived into an S3 bucket named dev-mrionline-usa-mongodb-backup
+- daily data backups archived into an S3 bucket named dev-mrionline-global-mongodb-backup

 Cookiecutter Manifest
 ------------------------